Efficiently Computing Compact Formal Explanations: Introduction

 In this paper, we explore methods for computing better explanations by significantly improving both the \emph{size} and the generation \emph{time}.
-We also demonstrate two applications that illustrate the usefulness of such explanations in practice.
-Our contributions can be summarized as follows. \begin{itemize}[topsep=-2pt,itemsep=0pt] \item We utilize \emph{bound propagation}-based techniques to obtain more fine-grained feature-level sensitivity information, leading to better traversal orders which in turn produce smaller explanation sizes.
+We also demonstrate novel applications that illustrate the usefulness of such explanations in practice.
+Our contributions can be summarized as follows. \begin{itemize} \item We utilize \emph{bound propagation}-based techniques to obtain more fine-grained feature-level sensitivity information, leading to better traversal orders, which in turn produce smaller explanation sizes.

 \item We propose a \emph{binary search}-inspired traversal approach to enable processing features in a batch manner, thus significantly reducing the \emph{time} required to generate explanations.
 We also incorporate a simple but efficient \emph{confidence ranking} strategy to further reduce time.